pdee/pdee/python-modes/pdee/doc/commands-python-mode.rst

 py-execute-region-python
 ------------------------
-Send region at point to Python interpreter.
+Send the region to a common shell calling the python interpreter.

 py-execute-region-python-switch
 -------------------------------
-Send region at point to Python interpreter.
+Send the region to a common shell calling the python interpreter.

-Switch to output buffer.
-Ignores `py-shell-switch-buffers-on-execute-p'.
+Ignores setting of `py-shell-switch-buffers-on-execute-p', output-buffer will being switched to.

 py-execute-region-python-noswitch
 ---------------------------------
 Send region at point to Python interpreter.

 Keep current buffer.
 Ignores `py-shell-switch-buffers-on-execute-p'